suraj1849/ProfileShare-Doracode/README.md

 Customization: Customize the appearance and structure of your profile tree according to your preferences.
 Secure: Your profile data is securely stored and accessible only to you.

+# Contributing 🤝
+Contributions are welcome!
+If you would like to contribute to this project, please follow these steps:

+Fork the repository.
+Create a new branch for your feature: git checkout -b feature-name.
+Commit your changes: git commit -m 'Add some feature'.
+Push to the branch: git push origin feature-name.
+Submit a pull request.